 Get your wooden floors checked by professionals and use the right water restoration equipment to dry the wood quickly and efficiently to fix the damage.
 Most water damage restoration experts will use the following equipment :

-- Air movers: To dry of water damaged flooring and surfaces by forcing moisture out of them and increasing evaporation rate.
+- Air movers: To dry of water-damaged flooring and surfaces by forcing moisture out of them and increasing the evaporation rate.

 - Dehumidifiers: To maintain humidity and remove excess moisture from the air.